nils-werner/crestic/docs/config/commands.md

 which can be used as `crestic home backup` and `crestic work backup`.
 Both commands back up using the same `password-file`, `repo`, and `exclude-file`, but different `argument`s (directories that are being backed up.)

-## Split Keys
+## Split Presets

 `crestic` allows for so-called *split presets*.
 These split presets are in the format of `prefix@suffix` and are usually used to separate local location values from remote repo locations, i.e. `location@repo`.

-Using this techique you can back up several locations on your machine to several remote repositories, i.e. the locations `home` and `work` to the repos `disk` and `cloud`
+Using this technique you can back up several locations on your machine to several remote repositories, i.e. the locations `home` and `work` to the repos `disk` and `cloud`

 ```shell
 crestic home@disk backup